What shows up on the Review page

 Accepting writes the change to the partner's record.

-Dismissing offers: Info is wrong, Field shouldn't change, Already up to date.
+Dismissing opens the popover with: Info is wrong, Field shouldn't change, Already up to date.

 Status update